TranPhucVinh/Raspberry-Pi-GNU/Kernel/Cross-compiled kernel module/README.md

 ```sh
 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j$(nproc)
 ```
+**Note**: Building the whole kernel will add the valid symbol into the repo environment during the build process, which will then solve the ``Invalid kernel symbol`` issue.
+Must not replace the newly built ``Image`` output from that build into the currently running Raspbian board as the
 ## Step 5: Build the cross-compiled kernel module

 Inside ``raspbian_linux``, at the top-level, create the folder for the cross-compiled kernel module which includes 2 files: